TypesettingTools/Aegisub-Motion/README.md

 It should still work with the 2.1.X branch of Aegisub (current stable), though some functions may be crippled.
 I do no testing with 2.1.X, but if you run into any problems, feel free to report them to me.
 The script also has not been (officially) tested on a *nix operating system, though I have attempted to make it compatable (I think).

-The input motion data must be of the format `Adobe After Effects 6.0 Keyframe Data`, which looks like this:
+The input motion data must be of the format `Adobe After Effects 6.0 Keyframe Data` (For Mocha, export to `After Effects Transform Data [anchor point, position, scale and rotation](*.txt)`), which looks like this:

     Adobe After Effects 6.0 Keyframe Data